pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert isinstance(world._created_on_, datetime)

-Now we can call the aggregate object methods.
+We can call the aggregate object methods.
 The ``World`` aggregate has a command method ``make_it_so()`` which triggers the ``SomethingHappened`` event.
 The ``apply()`` method of the ``SomethingHappened`` class appends the ``what`` of the event to the ``history`` of the ``world``.
 So when we call the ``make_it_so()``